invap/rt-monitor-example-app/README.md

 ├── data-source/                      # Implementation of the API of the data source │   ├── ex_adc.c
 │   └── ex_adc.h
-├── data-source self loggable/        # Implementation of the API of the data source with │   ├── ex_adc.c                      # self-loggable capabilities │   └── ex_adc.h
+├── data-source self-logging/         # Implementation of the API of the data source with │   ├── ex_adc.c                      # self-logging capabilities
+│   └── ex_adc.h
 ├── framework-working-copy/           # Definition of the analysis framework │   ├── 12bitsreading.protosympy      # │